Latest posts by ASA Editor, M.D. (see all)

 How to find a sleep doctor:

 Sleep doctors work in several different types of locations.
 Some work in the sleep medicine field part-time and in another field like pulmonology, neurology, internal medicine, psychology, pediatrics, or ENT surgery.
 Some sleep doctors work in private practice.
 Others work in hospitals.
 There are sleep doctors in every major city of the United States.
+Some sleep doctors are now using sleep telemedicine to reach patients remotely so that they can be seen in the comfort and privacy of their own homes.
+2

 How do I become a sleep doctors?